sukhbir77/Java-Projects/README.md

    - *Description:* An extension of the Inventory Management project with integrated database functionality.
 This enhancement allows for persistent storage of inventory data, contributing to more robust and scalable data management.

 5. **War Card Game Console**
    - *Description:* A console-based implementation of the classic card game "War."
-Players engage in a card battle, with the objective of winning all the cards.
+Players engage in card battle, with the objective of winning all the cards.
 The game involves strategy, luck, and is a fun way to explore basic card game mechanics.

 ### Purpose